xxyen/attendance-management/README.md

 ## Submission
+- Project Submission is through GitLab
-- To submit your project, you need to generate a release on GitLab.
+    - Make sure to commit, push, and generate a release on GitLab before the deadline.
+- Late submission policy
+    - Late submissions are not allowed without a completed request before the deadline.
+    - Grade penalty policy applies as described on the syllabus and day one slides.
+- Documentation
     - Diagrams and their sources must be included in a folder called documentation in the GitLab repository.
         - Although you can use any tool, the tool needs to be freely available.
         - PDF printouts should also be included.
         - We recommend [StarUML](https://staruml.io) to generate the diagrams. *You can use it as an evaluation, and including a white rectangle in the back helps you to generate good printouts.*
-- Documentation
+    - Software Requirement Specification (SRS) Document
+        - Document clearly the requirements of the software.